Instructions for Emailing Page

 Why?

 If you're taking your time to do a photo of something, try the Google Search (on the main page) to look for the item before you get out the camera.
 You don't want to use up your precious time taking a photo of something that's already on the site.
+All photos are used on a first-send=first-post basis.
+That means if 5 people take a picture of the same item in 1 week whoever sent it first & best will get it onto the site.

 But!